The3File/timer/README.md

 - coreutils
 - pulseaudio

-Depends on pulseaudio for the bell sound for now, might add alsa support, but I don't use alsa, so create an issue if someone really wants that.
+Depends on pulseaudio for the bell sound for now, might add alsa support, but I don't use alsa, so create an issue if you really want that.